How to Use Cached Datasets in Lens Models Using Flash?¶

 url: https://github.com/iamgroot/lens-flash

-lensBaseDir: lens-flash/flash/model # location where lens models are kept in the repo
+lensBaseDir: lens-flash/flash/model # Directory where Lens models are stored

 syncFlags: